 RMS Beauty Magic Luminizer

 Created with the same light-reflecting technology as RMS Beauty’s popular Living Luminizer, Magic Luminizer illuminates the skin and gives it an ethereal, dewy glow.
 But unlike the white, almost icy-shimmer of the Living Luminizer, Magic Luminizer imparts a warmer glow through iridescent champagne shimmer mixed with subtle pink undertones.

 It’s perfect for those who are looking to achieve a more natural, subdued glow, or prefer a warmer base (to go along with a warm-toned makeup looks perhaps).
 I also see this new shade working particularly well for those with warm tan/medium skin tones.

-RMS’s Magic Luminizer can be applied using your fingers, or a synthetic brush (RMS recommends using their Beauty Kabuki Polisher Retractable Brush).
+RMS Beauty’s Magic Luminizer can be applied using your fingers or a synthetic makeup brush (RMS Beauty recommends using their Beauty Kabuki Polisher Retractable Brush).
 Apply Magic Luminizer over all the high points of the face to add a soft glow, including the cheekbones, down the bridge of the nose, brow bones, cupid’s bow above lips, etc. Magic Luminizer can also be applied in the very inner eyes corners and on the lids to brighten the eye area.